Achievement unlocked! Clicked link to TV Tropes article

 - Nonstandard Game Over: In the second game, going upstairs to finish without all of the achievements.

-- Also, in the second game, there are some achievements you need to know how to play the piano in order to get.
+- In the second game there are some achievements where you need to know how to play the piano.

-- Solid Gold Poop: In the sequels, the elephant can poop pastries, and eat them too.
+- Pooping Food: In the sequels, the elephant can poop pastries, and eat them too.

 - Solve the Soup Cans: "My Favourite Spot" stands out in particular.